 Kristen Millares Young

-Kristen Millares Young is the author of Subduction, a debut novel forthcoming from Red Hen Press on April 14, 2020.
+Kristen Millares Young is the author of Subduction, a novel forthcoming from Red Hen Press on April 14, 2020.
 An essayist, journalist and book critic, Kristen is Prose Writer-in-Residence at Hugo House, a nonprofit home for writers.
-Her work has appeared in the Washington Post, the Guardian, the New York Times, Poetry Northwest, Crosscut, Proximity, Hobart, Moss, City Arts, Pacifica Literary Review, KUOW 94.9-FM, the Seattle Post-Intelligencer, the Miami Herald, the Buenos Aires Herald and TIME Magazine.
-Her personal essays are anthologized in Pie & Whiskey: Writers Under the Influence of Butter & Booze (Sasquatch Books), a New York Times New & Notable Book, and Latina Outsiders: Remaking Latina Identity (Routledge, June 2019).
+Her writing has appeared in the Washington Post, the Guardian, the New York Times, Poetry Northwest, Hobart, Crosscut, Moss, Seattle’s Child, Proximity, City Arts, Pacifica Literary Review, KUOW 94.9-FM, the Seattle Post-Intelligencer, the Miami Herald, the Buenos Aires Herald and TIME Magazine.
+Her personal essays are anthologized in Pie & Whiskey: Writers Under the Influence of Butter & Booze (Sasquatch Books), a 2017 New York Times New & Notable Book, Latina Outsiders: Remaking Latina Identity (Routledge) and Advanced Creative Nonfiction: A Writer’s Guide and Anthology (Bloomsbury of New York and London, March 2021).

 Kristen was the researcher for the New York Times team that produced “Snow Fall: The Avalanche at Tunnel Creek,” which won a Pulitzer and a Peabody.
 Her reporting has been recognized by the Society for Features Journalism, the Society of American Business Editors and Writers, and the Society of Professional Journalists.
 She was a fellow at UC Berkeley’s Knight Digital Media Center, the Jack Straw Writing Program and the University of Washington Graduate School, where she was a Graduate Opportunities & Minority Achievement Scholar.
 As an editor-at-large for Proximity magazine, she helps curate literary conversations about telling true stories.